aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/install.md

 3. BGP ASN's for network routing, one for each of:
       - Transit Gateway (one unique ASN per TGW, multi-region example requires a second ASN)
       - IPSec VPN Firewall Cluster (if deployed)
-      - VGW for DirectConnect connectivity (only shown in the config.multi-region-example.json)
+      - VGW for Direct Connect connectivity (only shown in the config.multi-region-example.json)

 - For example: the Control Tower with Network Firewall example config requires a single BGP ASN for the TGW, the IPSec VPN example requires two BGP ASN's, and the multi-region example requires five unique BGP ASN's.